Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 • Right to nominate another person in case of death or incapacity

 A notable difference is the absence of an explicit right to data portability in the DPDPA, which is a significant right under the GDPR allowing individuals to receive their data in a structured, commonly used format.
+More broadly, the DPDPA does not spell out rights in the same way the GDPR frames them.

 Data Protection Authorities